jsom1/jsom1.github.io/_summaries/metasploit.md

 Useful to analyze assembly code, especially if we want to identify **opcodes** of an assembly instruction.
 For example, we can start the tool with *./nasm_shell.rb* and then ask for the code of *jmp esp*; it would return 00000000 FFE4.

 # Information gathering : how to use Metasploit to gather intelligence in the early stages of a pentest

+Information gathering is the second phase of the PTES and maybe the most important.
+It is the basis of all the work that will come after it.

+## Passive information gathering

+We collect information without touching the target systems.
+We can identidy the architecture, the network admins, what OS is used and what web server is used on the target network. **OSINT** (Open Source Intelligence) is a form of information gathering during which we use free free or easily obtainable information to chose and acquire information on the target.

+A few examples are **whois** lookups (for example, *whois google.com* in a terminal gives a lot of information), **Netcraft** (a web tool to find the IP of a server hosting a website) and  **NSLookup** (gives more information on the server.)\\
+Passive information gathering is useful to define what systems should be included in the pentest (in a legal point of view).

+## Active information gathering

+In active information gathering, we interact directly with a system to learn more about it. **Port scanning** is an example of active information gathering. **Nmap** is one of the most popular port scanner.

+In a complex pentest, where there are multiple targets to scan, it is very important to keep a trace of what we do.
+Fortunately, Metasploit has its own databases (MySQL and PostgreSQL), PostgreSQL being used by default.

+**Pivoting** is the process by which we can access and attack systems that would be out of reach by using interconnected systems to route traffic.\\
+Example: let's suppose we compromised a system behind a Firewall using NAT (Network Address Translation).
+This system uses private IP addresses that we can't access from the internet.
+We can use this compromised system to avoid the firewall and access the internal network of the target.

+## Targeted scans
+It is sometimes useful to perform **targeted scans** to find specific services and/or versions that we know are vulnerable.
+Some examples are:

+- Scan a target network to find the vulnerability **ms08-067**, because it is a very common vulnerability that gives access to SYSTEM.

+- Detect the versions of Microsoft Windows with the module **smb_version** (*use scanner/smb/smb_version*).
+In the options, we can chose the number of threads; 1 (default) is enough if we scan a single system, but we could use more if we scan a subnet for example.

+- Look for misconfigured Microsoft SQL servers (**MS SQL**), known to be an easy entry door in a network.
+This is due to the fact that many system admins don't even know that their machines use MS SQL, because it is preinstalled on the system.
+It is often misconfigured or outdated.\\
+When installed, MS SQL listens on the TCP port 1433 by default (see the module *mssql_ping*).

+- Scan of **SSH** (Secure Shell) servers.
+If we find any, we have to determine its version.
+Many vulnerabilities have been identified in its implementations, and we could be lucky and find an old machine that hasn't been updated.
+To determine the version, we can use the modulee *ssh_version**.

+- Scan of **FTP** (File Transfer Protocol).
+FTP is a complicated and vulnerable protocol.
+FTP servers are often the easiest way in a target network.
+We can use the module *ftp_version*.
+If there is a FTP server, we can see if it allows anonymous connection with scanner *anonymous* (*use auxiliary/scanner/ftp/anonymous*).

+- **SNMP** (Simple Network Management Protocol) scan.
+Usually, this protocol is used by network devices.
+However, some OS have SNMP servers that provide information about the CPU usage, available memory and other details of the system.
+If there is such a server, it's a gold mine for a pentester because it gives a ton of information.
+We can use the auxiliary module *snmp_enum* for SNMP enumerations.

 # Vulnerability scanning : how to identify vulnerabilities and scanning techniques